Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Introduction

-and has an exponential growth rate that equals $\phi^\mathsf{m}_\beta$, such that the excess free energy $\tilde{f}^\mathsf{m}(\beta)$ is the exponential growth rate of the summation in \eqref{eq:partfunc}.
+Thus, the excess free energy $\tilde{f}(\beta)$ is the exponential growth rate of the summation in \eqref{eq:partfunc}.
 In this new expression of the partition function, the term indexed by $N\in \{1,\dots,L\}$ in the summation corresponds to the contribution to the partition function of those trajectories $l\in \cL_{N,L}$ (making $N$ horizontal steps).

-This new approach was used in \cite{NGP13}, Theorem 1.2, to derive a variational expression of the excess free energy, which allowed us to prove that the collapsed transition is second order with critical exponent $3/2$. \begin{theorem}[\cite{NGP13}, Theorem 1.4] The phase transition is of order $3/2$.
+This new approach was used in \cite[Theorem 1.2]{NGP13}, to derive a variational expression of the excess free energy, which allowed us to prove that the collapsed transition is second order with critical exponent $3/2$. \begin{theorem}[\cite{NGP13}, Theorem 1.4] The phase transition is of order $3/2$.
 That is, there exist two constants $c_1,c_2>0$ such that for $\epsilon$ small enough

 \end{theorem}

 With the present paper, we take the analysis of the phase transition two steps further (see Theorem \ref{Thm2}).
 In the first step, we establish the precise asymptotic: $\tilde f(\beta_c-\gep)\sim \gamma \gep^{3/2}$ as $\gep \searrow 0$ with $\gamma$ an explicit constant.
 In the second step, we give an expression of $\gamma$ in terms of the free energy of an auxiliary continuous model, that is $\mathsf{F}_c=\lim_{T\to \infty}\frac{1}{T}\log\mathbf{E}[\exp(-\int_0^T |B(t)|dt)]$.
 Moreover, the Laplace transform of $\int_0^T |B(t)|dt$ was computed by Kac in \cite{K46} and this allows us to express $\mathsf{F}_c$ with the smallest zero (in modulus) of the derivative of the Airy function.